 - Transitional periods complicated by chronic illness

-Winthrop’s Board Certified children’s doctors are actively involved in educating members of the community, both adolescents and adults, on a variety of relevant topics including surviving adolescence, getting ready for college, eating disorders, sexuality, and drug and alcohol abuse.
+NYU Winthrop’s Board Certified children’s doctors are actively involved in educating members of the community, both adolescents and adults, on a variety of relevant topics including surviving adolescence, getting ready for college, eating disorders, sexuality, and drug and alcohol abuse.

-Winthrop’s Teen Health Seminars
+NYU Winthrop’s Teen Health Seminars

 Dr. Jane Swedler holds public seminars for parents and teens based on a wide spectrum of issues impacting both teens and our entire community.
-In response to a growing need to address the various health and well-being issues affecting our teens, Winthrop-University Hospital recently offered a two-part series for parents.
+In response to a growing need to address the various health and well-being issues affecting our teens, NYU Winthrop Hospital recently offered a two-part series for parents.
 The series addressed the sensitive issues surrounding both mental health and substance abuse.